kallaballa/Poppy/README.md

                                       input. specifically the character q.
   -s [ --scaling ]                    Instead of extending the source images,
                                       to match in size, use scaling.
-  -m [ --maxkey ] arg (=-1)           Manual override for the number of
-                                      keypoints to retain during detection.
-The
-                                      default is automatic determination of
-                                      that number.
   -b [ --rate ] arg (=30)             The frame rate of the output video.
   -i [ --neighbors ] arg (=6)         Face detection parameter, specifying how
                                       many neighbors each candidate rectangle